 Development Team Experience (42 maximum points)

 DHCD will award up to forty-two (42) points based on an assessment of Development Team capacity as further described below.
 Capacity will be based on the demonstrated relevant experience and qualifications of the Primary Development Team.
 DHCD will evaluate the Primary Development Team (see Section 3.1 for Primary Development Team members) based on their record of accomplishment during the past five (5) years with projects that are similar in size, scope, and complexity to the proposed project.
 Primary Development Team members without a minimum of five (5) years experience must establish partnerships with experienced entities.

-In the case of a joint venture, points will be awarded based on the capacity and experience of the controlling member of the joint venture.
+The “Developer” capacity and experience will be based on the non-profit or for profit entity listed as the Developer.
+In the case of a joint venture, “Developer” points will be awarded based on the capacity and experience of the controlling member entity of the joint venture.
+Years of experience will be evaluated for the Developer entity, not the principals, owners, partners, or members.
 Points will be available as detailed on the following chart:

 Development Team Capacity